makersacademy/chitter-challenge/README.md

 - run rake db:create (creates databases), you should have chitter_development and chitter_development_2 databaes setup
 - run rake db:migrate (migrates database)

+## To run tests:
+- run rspec in the root folder

 TASK SUMMARY:
 -------

-We are going to write a small Twitter clone that will allow the users to post messages to a public stream.
+This is a small Twitter clone that will allow the users to post messages to a public stream.

 Features:
 -------

 ```
-STRAIGHT UP
+STRAIGHT UP (User stories)

 As a Maker
 So that I can let people know what I am doing